How to make Procurement e-Learning deliver strategic business results

 - what they must be able to do;

 - how they apply it in their role;

-- how will application positively impact on business results?
+- how will application positively impact business results?

-It is both the managers and the learners job to seek out opportunities to apply their new found capabilities as they conduct their work.
+It is both the managers and the participant’s job to seek out opportunities to apply their newfound capabilities as they conduct their work.
 Without this, knowledge will very quickly evaporate and the learning and potential benefits lost.